-A) Open space provision.
-The minimum requirements concerning the provision of open space facilities in SUBDIVISIONS shall be as specified herein and in the Zoning ORDINANCE.

-- B) Reservation of park areas. - 1) Where a proposed park, playground, open space or other public use is shown in the MASTER PLAN or the Open Space Plan and is located, in whole or in part, in a SUBDIVISION, the PLANNING BOARD may require the dedication or reservation of such area within the SUBDIVISION. - 2) If no such areas are so delineated within the boundaries of a SUBDIVISION, the PLANNING BOARD may, where appropriate, require that the PLAT layout show SITES of a character, extent and location suitable for the development of a park, playground or other recreation purpose.
+- A. Open space provision.
+The minimum requirements concerning the provision of open space facilities in SUBDIVISIONS shall be as specified herein and in Chapter 170 Zoning. - B. Reservation of park areas. - (1) Where a proposed park, playground, open space or other public use is shown in the MASTER PLAN or the Open Space Plan and is located, in whole or in part, in a SUBDIVISION, the PLANNING BOARD may require the dedication or reservation of such area within the SUBDIVISION. - (2) If no such areas are so delineated within the boundaries of a SUBDIVISION, the PLANNING BOARD may, where appropriate, require that the PLAT layout show SITES of a character, extent and location suitable for the development of a park, playground or other recreation purpose.
 Said area(s) shall not exceed fifteen (15) percent of the total area of the SUBDIVISION and shall have a sufficient legal restriction to assure permanence of use for open space and maintenance with respect thereto.
-The PLANNING BOARD shall consult with the Director of Parks and Recreation prior to the reservation of such land. - C) Reserve strips.
-Reserve strips of land which might be used to control access from the proposed SUBDIVISION to any neighboring property, or to any land within the SUBDIVISION itself shall be prohibited. - D) Preservation of natural features.
-The PLANNING BOARD shall, whenever possible, establish the preservation of those natural features which add value to residential/commercial developments and to the community, such as tree masses, watercourses, historic SITES, vistas and similar irreplaceable assets. - E) STREET tree planting.
+The PLANNING BOARD shall consult with the Director of Parks and Recreation prior to the reservation of such land. - C. Reserve strips.
+Reserve strips of land which might be used to control access from the proposed SUBDIVISION to any neighboring property, or to any land within the SUBDIVISION itself shall be prohibited.

+- D. Preservation of natural features.
+The PLANNING BOARD shall, whenever possible, establish the preservation of those natural features which add value to residential/commercial developments and to the community, such as tree masses, watercourses, historic SITES, vistas and similar irreplaceable assets. - E. STREET tree planting.
 Any newly constructed roadway that is the result of a MAJOR SUBDIVISION shall include the planting of deciduous shade selected from the City of Dover's approved list of STREET trees.
 The trees, with a minimum height at planting of eight feet, shall be planted within the RIGHT-OF-WAY along the FRONTAGE of all developed LOTS where residential development is to take place.
-In accordance with a Landscaping Plan submitted by the APPLICANT (which also takes into account the character of the area), the PLANNING BOARD and the Community Services Director shall duly approve the planting of such vegetal elements at staggered intervals on opposite sides of the STREET.
-[Amended 01-14-03 and 03-23-10 per Planning Board] - F) Perimeter Landscaping.
+In accordance with a Landscaping Plan submitted by the APPLICANT (which also takes into account the character of the area), the PLANNING BOARD and the Community Services Director shall duly approve the planting of such vegetal elements at staggered intervals on opposite sides of the STREET. - F. Perimeter Landscaping.
 In order to reduce the visual impact of new SUBDIVISIONS to abutting properties, the PLANNING BOARD shall require an APPLICANT for a MAJOR SUBDIVISION to prepare a perimeter landscaping plan.
 The purpose of the landscaping plan shall be to provide natural vegetation screening along the perimeter of the original LOT(S) being subdivided.
 Whenever possible, existing trees and shrubs shall be preserved and used to satisfy the screening requirements.
 The landscaping plan shall depict the species and sizes of the proposed trees and shrubs and identify any existing plants that will be preserved.
 Any trees proposed to be planted, shall have a minimum height of eight feet at the time of planting.
 Trees and shrubs shall include a mix of deciduous and evergreen species and shall be species tolerant to the climatic conditions of Dover.
 The PLANNING BOARD may allow alternative screening methods such as a combination of fencing, plantings and earthen berms only if preferred by the abutting property OWNER(S).
 Vegetation used as a buffer for screening purposes must maintain understory.

-[Amended 03-23-10 per Planning Board]
+ARTICLE VIII

-DOVER CODE ARTICLE VIII DESIGN SPECIFICATIONS
+DESIGN SPECIFICATIONS

 155-37.
-CONSTRUCTION PLANS and Specifications.
+Construction Plans and Specifications